50+ Tips to Limit Screen Time Without Conflict

 A great way to help reduce conflict around screen time limitations is to give students some input and control in the process.
 Parents who are planning to reduce the family's screen time can start with a family meeting to briefly explain the reasons for wanting to make a change.
 It will also help parents take responsibility for the problem and commit to reducing their own screen usage.

 The next step is to decide as a family when screen time will occur.
 It is helpful to create some screen-free times in your family routine.
 You could also choose to create a short time window for screen time each day so your kids know when to expect it.
 It is important to give kids some age-appropriate input into when these times will be.
 Kids who have participated in the decision will be more likely to follow through with the plan.

 Another helpful strategy is to give kids screen time coupons.
 Kids would get a certain number of coupons per day or per week that can be redeemed for a specific show or a certain number of minutes on the tablet, for example.
 They can redeem their coupons whenever they would like, but after the coupons are gone, the screens are off.
-This strategy gives kids even more control over their screen time.
-It also teaches them about priorities and delayed gratification, and it helps to reduce arguments when the coupons are gone.
+This strategy gives kids even more control over their screen time, teaches them about priorities and delayed gratification, and helps to reduce arguments when the coupons are gone.

 No matter what strategy a family chooses, it is important to be consistent.
 Kids are more likely to ask for more screen time when they are used to having a lot of screen time.
 As they begin to turn off the screens and find other ways to spend their time, the resistance will decrease.

 2. Challenge your student to take a one-week vacation/detox from social media